katieirenec/plans_diffcontexts/Plans-Experiment/_sources/Plan1/P1PostTest_num1_1.rst

 Determine if the number of cards entered by the user is valid before drawing that number of cards.

-Drag and rearrange the label in the right logical order.
+Drag and rearrange the parts of code in the right order.

-.. timed:: posttest1-parsons_timed
+.. timed:: posttest1-parsonscode_timed
     :timelimit: 5
     :nofeedback: